-The School of History, Queen Mary, University of London, is home to eight very successful and prominent research centres.
+The School of History, Queen Mary, University of London, is home to seven very successful and prominent research centres.

 The Centre for the Study of the History of Political Thought was established at Queen Mary in 2007.
 It considers how new scholarship and interdisciplinary approaches have shaped our understanding and assessment of the history of political thought and the broader field of intellectual history.